Sodbo/shared_heredity/00_core_functions/README.md

 ## linear_combination_v3.R
-This is a function calculating GWAS summary statistics for SGCT of the original traits based on their summary statistics.
+This is a function for SLCT approach.
 The function uses Z-scores of the original traits.

 ## p_correction_for_gc.sh
 This function estimates SNP-based heritability of the trait and assesses intercept parameter using LD Score regression tool implemented into GWAS-MAP platform (doi: 10.18699/VJ20.686).
 The function is written for GWAS-MAP platform.